-Blockchain technology will make the auditing profession easier, decentralised and streamlined.
+Blockchain technology will make the audit profession easier, decentralised and streamlined.

 Some suggest that blockchain will replace the audit profession altogether.
 This is unlikely.
 While blockchain can take much of the time-consuming work out of auditing, such as extensive research and assuring transparency, there is a human aspect of the audit profession that cannot be removed.
 That’s why many auditors are looking into blockchain technology themselves.